gorkhadev/gorkha.dev/syllabus/ruby/section-three/file-handling.md

   File.extname("foo.txt") # .txt
   ```

-You can file all the file related methods in [File official documentation](https://ruby-doc.org/core-3.2.2/File.html){:target="_blank"}.
+You can find all of the file related methods in [File official documentation](https://ruby-doc.org/core-3.2.2/File.html){:target="_blank"}.